 - Disable hardware graphics acceleration: Selecting this check-box disables hardware graphics acceleration.

-- Show menu on right mouse click: Select this check-box to show a shortcut menu (see Figure 9) when you right-click a slide in Slide Show view, or uncheck to prevent the shortcut menu.
+- Show menu on right mouse click: Select this check box to show a contextual menu when you right-click a slide in Slide Show view, or deselct to prevent this menu.

-- Show popup toolbar: Select this check-box to show a toolbar at the bottom of a full-screen presentation (see Figure 10 that allows you to navigate between slides and apply annotations to your presentation.
+- Show popup toolbar: Select this check box to show a toolbar at the bottom of a full-screen presentation that allows you to navigate between slides and apply annotations to your presentation.

-- Prompt to keep ink annotations when exiting: Selecting this check-box prompts to save your changes when you annotate on slides during a presentation.
-Learn more in our Using the Pen and Highlighter Tools in Slide Show View in PowerPoint 2010 tutorial.
+- Prompt to keep ink annotations when exiting: Selecting this check box prompts to save your changes when you annotate on slides during a presentation.
+Learn more in our Using the Pen and Highlighter Tools in Slide Show View in PowerPoint 2016 for Windows tutorial.

 Figure 11: Print options